 - When the media is detected, click OK to continue.

 - Wait for the recovery image to download and write to the recovery media.

 - When the recovery media is ready, remove the storage device.

-Use the steps in this section to create recovery media using the Recovery Tool for Windows.
+Use the steps in this section to create recovery media for your Chromebook using the Recovery Tool for Windows.

 NOTE:These instructions apply to the Windows 7 operating system using the Internet Explorer 8 Web browser.
 The steps and graphics may vary slightly with other versions of Windows or other browsers, but the process should be similar.

 - Click this link to download Google's Chrome OS Recovery Tool: https://dl.google.com/dl/chromeos/recovery/chromeosimagecreatorV2.exe .Network administrators use this link: https://dl.google.com/dl/chromeos/recovery/chromeosimagecreator.exe .

 - Click Run to run the executable (.exe) file.

 - Click Run to start the Chrome OS image creator software.

 - Wait for the Chrome OS recovery configurations to download.